semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 # Integrations

+## Slack

+1. Introduction, functionality: "The Slack integration allows you..."
+2. How to set it up (with screenshots)
+3. What it looks like in Slack

+## Email

 ## Jira

 The Jira integration allows you to create tickets directly from the Findings page with relevant info about a particular finding.